derFreemaker/lua-cmake/README.md

 3. Set `LUA_CMAKE_DIR` to `{your_repo_path}`

 ## Usage
-Add a `cmake.lua` in your repo root and everything can be configured over the `CMake` global.
+Add a `luacmake.lua` in your repo root and everything can be configured over `require("cmake")`.

+For command options use `lua-cmake -h`.

 ## Goal
 The goal is to make writing complex system in cmake easier by making you able to configure in lua.